Arrest of Ofer Tzabari.

-Four suspects have been arrested in the case, which broke following Tzabari’s arrest on the night of November 27th after he hit a traffic police officer with his car in Bat Yam and fled the scene.
-Minutes before, Tzabari had been questioned by an officer who found him sitting partially nude in his car with a 17-year-old boy, engaging in what was described as “suspicious activity.”
+Tzabari was arrested November 27 after he hit a traffic police officer with his car in Bat Yam in a hit and run.
+He fled police after they found him parked in his car partly naked with a 17-year-old boy engaging in what police described as “suspicious activity.”

 Police said in court Monday that no suspected victims came forward to police, rather that they found all of them by searching Tzabari’s phone.
 In addition, all three suspected victims refused to take part in “confrontations” with Tzabari supervised by detectives.

 Last week, when Tzabari was arrested for the alleged sex crimes, police said that he and three other suspects, including an IDF colonel, committed sex crimes against well over 10 minors, with Tzabari using his position with the soccer team to prey on teens.
 At the moment though, only a few suspected victims have been located by police.